godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Now you can use a joypad, change weapons with the mouse's scroll wheel, replenish your health and ammo, and break targets with your weapons.

-In the last part, :ref:`doc_fps_tutorial_part_five`, we're going to add grenades to our player, give our player the ability to grab and throw objects, add a main menu and pause menu, add respawn system for the player, change/move the sound system, and turrets!
+In the next part, :ref:`doc_fps_tutorial_part_five`, we're going to add grenades to our player, give our player the ability to grab and throw objects, and add turrets!

-.. error: May need to break part 5 into two parts.
-Not sure, will need to write it all first...

 .. warning:: If you ever get lost, be sure to read over the code again!